danielmoniz/javascript-astar/README.md

-# javascript-astar
+# javascript-astar-advanced

-## An implementation of the A* Search Algorithm in JavaScript
+## A gaming implementation of the A* Search Algorithm in JavaScript

-See a demo at http://www.briangrinstead.com/files/astar/
+See a demo of the original version at http://www.briangrinstead.com/files/astar/

+## Features

+This is a library for pathfinding intended for use with turn-based games.
+It maintains compatibility with standard pathfinding searches using graphs that contain weights.

+Additionally, it includes the ability to provide (along with the graph & start and end points) a max-per-turn value and a list of stop points.

+* max-per-turn: The simplest use for this would be a maximum movement per turn value.
+* stop points: a list of coordinates where an entity (character, army, etc.) would have to stop for the rest of the turn.

+Some examples as to how these could be used:

+* A trap is sprung that holds a character in place for the remainder of their turn.
+* An army has an area of influence in which opposing armies must stop before continuing on.
+This allows the  Defending player the chance to respond by either attacking or retreating.
+It also allows for the possibility of ambushes.
+* A display that indicates everywhere a character can move in a single turn.
+* ...and so on.

+Using the standard javascript-astar library to solve these problems is impossible without taking a massive hit on performance or accepting sub-optimal paths (if performance is too important).

-## Sample Usage
+## Basic Sample Usage

-If you want just the A* search code (not the demo visualization), use code like this http://gist.github.com/581352
+If you want just the basic A* search code, use code like this: http://gist.github.com/581352

 	<script type='text/javascript' src='astar.js'></script>
 	<script type='text/javascript'>